imarsman/vagrant-docker-provider/README.md

 experimentation.
 I very much appreciate the open source ethos which I think moves humanity forward in knowledge and collaboration.

+This repo will build a docker image that can be used as a provider for [Vagrant](https://www.vagrantup.com) as a Linux development environment.

 As mentioned above, this project was forked from another which included a multi-architecture build and storage of the built container in a remote repository.
 At the moment I am just wishing to be able to have an amd64 base